 and radio engineering and electronic equipment manufacturing.

-The main export destination are: Russia, Ukraine, Baltic States, Poland, Germany, Pakistan and
+is Russia, Ukraine, Baltic States, Poland, Germany, Pakistan, and Kazakhstan.

 - Commonwealth of Independent States (CIS) - Free Trade Area (CISFTA)